gardener-attic/component-spec/doc/proposal/01-introduction.md

 You are not restricted to this approach, i.e. you could still just maintain a list of component version combinations which build a valid product release.
 But OCM provides you a simple approach to specify what belongs to a product version.
-Starting with the *Component Descriptor* for a product version and following the component dependencies, you could collect all artefacts, belonging to this product version.
+Starting with the *Component Descriptor* for a product version and following the component dependencies, you could collect all artifacts, belonging to this product version.

 Every *Component Descriptor* has a name and a version.
 See [here](02-component-descriptor.md#name-and-version) for more details.